Skip to main content

 *Labor efficiency.* A shop running two-person crews on every call, even simple repairs, will have lower margins than one that dispatches solo techs for diagnostics and service calls and reserves two-person crews for installations and major repairs.
 Labor is the biggest expense in any service business.
 How you deploy it is the biggest margin lever.

 *Call-back rate.* Every call-back is a job you do twice and get paid for once.
 Plumbing companies with net margins above 20% typically have call-back rates below 3%.
-Those struggling at 12-15% often have rates above 7%.
-Track this number.
-It's a direct indicator of both technician quality and quality control processes.
+Those struggling at 12-15% often have rates above 7%, a threshold The Blue Collar Success Group flags as a sign it's costing you money.
+Tracking this number weekly helps surface both technician quality issues and quality control gaps.

 *Service mix.* Drain cleaning at $250 has a different margin profile than a $12,000 bathroom remodel.
 New construction subcontracting has different margins than residential service.
-Know which services are your most profitable and make sure your marketing and dispatching reflect that.
+Knowing which services are your most profitable helps ensure your marketing and dispatching reflect that.

 HVAC